salman-eng1/Free-Marketplace/README.md

 - **API Gateway**: Handles requests and routes them to the appropriate services.
 - **CI/CD Pipeline**: Automated builds and deployments using Jenkins.
 - **Cloud Deployment**: Managed on AWS EKS with Terraform, Helm, and eksctl.
-- **Database Management**: Uses RDS for relational data, MongoDB Cloud for NoSQL, and Elastic Cloud for logging.
+- **Database Management**: Uses RDS for relational data and MongoDB Cloud for NoSQL.
+- **Logging and Monitoring**: Centralized with Elastic Cloud and Prometheus.
 - **DNS & Load Balancing**: Managed using Ingress, Route 53, and External DNS on Namecheap.

 ## Services